israaar/textaligner/readme.md

-Web tool to process bilingual texts:
+Web and command line tools to process bilingual texts:
 - Sentence splitting
-- Sentence aligning
+- Sentence by sentence aligning

 Install prerequisites:

-- pip install langdetect
-- pip install regex
-- pip install flask
+- pip install langdetect regex flask

+Usage:
+align.py <left> <right> <out>
+left - file of the text on the left side. right - file of the text on the right side. out - output file name.